-The courses listed in the following pages under each of these areas represent the thoughtfully considered review by faculty of the content and learning outcomes for the general education core at NIC.
-In addition, NIC has established requirements for integrative inquiry and wellness that together with the programs we offer reflect the college's commitment to preparing citizens in the 21st century.
+The courses listed in the following pages under each of these areas represent the thoughtfully considered review by faculty of the content and learning outcomes for general education at NIC.

+Together with the programs we offer, general education at NIC reflects the college's commitment to preparing citizens in the 21st century.
 NIC students will thereby have the benefit of an education that is shaped by our mission and values as a comprehensive community college.